 I let mine show the first signs of "drooping" then I water and it blooms all year.
 I feed every three months so so.

 My Peace Lily hasn't bloomed.
 In looking into this, I recently learned that some peace lilies are selected more for their foliage, so if yours doesn't bloom, it may be a foliage variety.
-I also learned that in too little light they will bloom much less, so although they can tolerate low light conditions, they prefer (indirect) light.

 I have heard it said that the reason they call them "Peace Lilys" is because they only bloom in peacefull areas.